dahernan/dahernan.github.com/_posts/2013-06-21-json-service-in-go-lang.md

 ---

 These days I'm experimenting with Go lang, I love the language.
-I like specially the simplicity, you can check out in the presentation from Rob Pike, [Another Go At Language Design](http://www.stanford.edu/class/ee380/Abstracts/100428-pike-stanford.pdf).
+I like specially the simplicity, you can check out the principles of design, in the presentation from Rob Pike, [Another Go At Language Design](http://www.stanford.edu/class/ee380/Abstracts/100428-pike-stanford.pdf).

 So, my first try in Go is to do a small Rest API for serving JSON documents.
 Also try a little TDD in Go to see how easy it could be.